raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /collapse ---

-Note that no other libraries can be used.
+Note that no other libraries can be used in your Mission Space Lab experiment.
 If your experiment requires other Python libraries, please contact us and we will try you help you find an alternative approach.

 Some Python libraries may include functions that perform a web request to look up some information or return a value that is dependent on time or location.
 Even though they may be very useful, these are not permitted (see the Networking section of this guide).